 Gross Burn

-Gross burn is a financial metric used to measure total cash outflows in a given period, typically a month, without accounting for any cash inflows (revenue or funding).
-It provides insight into how quickly a company is spending its available cash and is critical for assessing financial sustainability.
+Gross burn is a financial metric that measures total cash outflows in a given period (usually monthly) without considering any cash inflows such as revenue or funding.
+It helps assess how quickly a company is spending its available cash and is key to evaluating financial sustainability.

 In general, gross burn includes the following types of cash expenses: